owncloud-archive/documentation/admin_manual/installation/installation_windows.rst

 9. Once this is complete, you should be able to go to a web browser and type `localhost`.
-This should open the standard IIS 7 splash page, which is just a static image that says your web server is running.Assuming you were able to get the splash page, it is safe to say your web server is now up and running.
-The next part of this “how to” installs PHP on the server.
+This should open the standard IIS 7 splash page, which is just a static image that says your web server is running.
+Assuming you were able to get the splash page, it is safe to say your web server is now up and running.

+Continue by installing PHP.

 Installing PHP
 ~~~~~~~~~~~~~~